Center the Children: A Manifesto for True Liberation

 3) Maybe I’m cheating by calling this one a single resource, but it’s just too good!
 Interrupting Criminalization has got so much!
 Use it all, share it all!
 They are amazing!

-4) Shaun does amazing work speaking to and about young white men from a critical but also humanizing perspective.
-Here’s another of his videos, and more resources I’ve compiled for fostering positive masculinity.
-I have also started making videos about this!
+4) There are many writers, artists and educators doing great work on positive masculinity.
+Healthy Gamer (Dr. Alok Kanojia) is a great resources, and Shaun does amazing work speaking to and about young white men from a critical but also humanizing perspective.
+Here’s another of his videos.
+I have also started making videos about this, such as Men Are Not Trash and Seven Ways Society is Unfair to Men.

 5) If the stuff about animist spirituality above intrigued you and you’re ready to go deeper and see how spirituality is an essential component to integrate in order to combat the appeal of fundamentalist cults, then listen to The Emerald podcast.
 “Oh Justice” is a relevant episode, but listen to any that pique your interest.
 My favourite is “Snail Juice.”